simplesamlphp/simplesamlphp/modules/multiauth/docs/multiauth.md

 in the 'example-admin' authentication source would be 'core-AdminPassword'.
 The help element is another array with localized strings for one or more languages.
 These texts will be shown in the selectsource.php view.
-The ContextClassRef is either a string or an array of strings containing [context class ref names](https://docs.oasis-open.org/security/saml/v2.0/saml-authn-context-2.0-os.pdf).
+The AuthnContextClassRef is either a string or an array of strings containing [context class ref names](https://docs.oasis-open.org/security/saml/v2.0/saml-authn-context-2.0-os.pdf).
 If an SP sets AuthnContextClassRef the list of authsources will be filtered to only those containing context class refs that are part of the list set by the SP.